augmentaudio/datacupV2/content/blog/2018-05-01-the-3-mistakes-you’re-making-in-lead-generation-according-to-the-experts.md

 title: The 3 Mistakes You’re Making In Lead Generation According to the Experts
 date: '2018-05-01T10:13:28-04:00'
 summary: >-
-  Cup of Data launches Conversion Data Pop Up to help B2B Sales and Marketing professionals understand best practices for B2B lead management and use data science to obtain better results.
+  Data Cup launches Conversion Data Pop Up to help B2B Sales and Marketing professionals understand best practices for B2B lead management and use data science to obtain better results.
 author: Timara Frassrand